ravindrabharathi/fsdl-active-learning/README.md

 ## Introduction

-This repository build upon the template of the [Full Stack Deep Learning Spring 2021 labs](https://github.com/full-stack-deep-learning/fsdl-text-recognizer-2021-labs) and extends them with a new dataset, model and active learning strategies.
+This repository builds upon the template of **lab 08** of the [Full Stack Deep Learning Spring 2021 labs](https://github.com/full-stack-deep-learning/fsdl-text-recognizer-2021-labs) and extends it with a new dataset, model and active learning strategies.

 ## Relevant Changes Compared to Lab Template